xycarto/static.vector.tiles.openlayers.nztm/README.md

 ## TRex Tiling

 [TRex](https://t-rex.tileserver.ch) will create an XYZ tile cache in the projection of your choosing.
 You will need to know the resolutions and bounding box of your projection in order to make this work.
-I was fortunate to have this information at hand thanks to a great turtorial from [LINZ](https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/nztm2000-map-tile-service-schema).
+I was fortunate to have this information at hand thanks to a great tutorial from [LINZ](https://www.linz.govt.nz/data/linz-data-service/guides-and-documentation/nztm2000-map-tile-service-schema).

 TRex uses a config file for tiling.
 The config used in this example is [here](https://github.com/xycarto/static.vector.tiles.openlayers.nztm/blob/main/config/configpsql_points.toml)